CTHRU/Hitrava/README.md

 # Huawei TCX Converter
 A makeshift python tool that generates TCX files from Huawei HiTrack files.

-Users of Huawei Watches/Bands sync this data with the Huawei Health App.
-It is notoriously difficult to get the data out of this app, but through some cunning you can find `HiTrack` files which seem to contain some run data.
+Users of Huawei Watches/Bands sync their fitness data with the Huawei Health App.
+It is notoriously difficult to get the data out of this app, but [through some cunning](https://forum.xda-developers.com/smartwatch/huawei-watch/huawei-watch-gt-export-data-health-t3874330) you can find `HiTrack` files which seem to contain some run data.
 This program allows you to take these files and generate `.TCX` files for use in your tracking app of choice (i.e. Strava).

 ## How to get the HiTrack Files - Android only